mbforbes/social-chemistry-101/README.md

 The dataset schema is given in detail [below](#dataset-format).
 See the README in the dataset, as well as the appendix of the paper, for substantially more information about the dataset and its collection.

+The dataset is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## Pretrained Models

 We provide two pretrained _Neural Norm Transformers_ using the GPT-2 architecture: one for rules-of-thumb (**RoTs**), and one for **actions**.